Explore the Western Cape

 CapeNature manages 47 nature reserves of which 27 is open to the public.

-As if the nature reserves does not leave one spoilt for choice one also have several national parks to choose from.
+As if the nature reserves do not leave one spoilt for choice one also have several national parks to choose from.

 You are sure to find a national park close to you: